 What Happens in Credit Counselling?

-Consumer credit counselling is a thorough debt education and reduction process designed to provide comprehensive financial help to those who are trapped under their burden of consumer debt.
+Consumer credit counselling is a thorough debt education and reduction process designed to provide comprehensive financial help to those who are trapped under the burden of consumer debt.
 Usually offered by non-profit organizations, credit counselling is often the route people take when they are struggling but can still manage to pay their bills.

 The credit counselling process can be quite a lengthy process depending on the amount of debt that you have and your counsellors’ ability to negotiate successfully with your creditors.
 Using a combination of budgeting and financial education, debt consolidation loans, negotiating with your creditors and other strategies, credit counselling aims not only to get you out of debt but also to give you tools to prevent you from getting too far into debt again.